MariuszJozef/CppDatabases/README.md

-cmake --build --preset Make-Clang-Debug cmake --build --preset Make-Clang-Debug --target run cmake --build --preset Make-Clang-Debug --target runUnitTest cmake --build --preset Make-Clang-Debug --target runIntegrationTest cmake --build --preset Make-Clang-Debug --target runAllTests cmake --build --preset Make-Clang-Debug --target runAll ctest --preset Make-Clang-Debug --output-on-failure
+cmake --build --preset Make-Clang-Debug cmake --build --preset Make-Clang-Debug --target run cmake --build --preset Make-Clang-Debug --target runUnitTest cmake --build --preset Make-Clang-Debug --target runAll ctest --preset Make-Clang-Debug --output-on-failure
 ```

 ## Confirmation that database tables are filled

-At the start of program execution, databases are dropped and created anew, therefore the tables shown below have indeed been filled by this C++ program, and not by manual (or otherwise) SQL statements.
+At the start of program execution, databases are dropped and created anew, therefore the tables shown below have indeed been filled by this C++ program, and not by manual/automated SQL statements.
 NULL values can be seen in the third table for each database below.

 ### Data entered into MySql tables